-A Roth IRA is a special type of Individual Retirement Account (IRA) named for its original chief legislative sponsor, Senator William Roth of Delaware.
+A Roth IRA is a special type of Individual Retirement Account named for its original chief legislative sponsor, Senator William Roth of Delaware.
 First made available in 1998, Roth IRAs offer a few key advantages over other IRA options (such as Traditional IRAs) for those who qualify.

 Roth IRA Basics

-Roth IRAs are intended for use as retirement savings accounts, and limited contributions can be made to them throughout the tax year.
+Roth IRAs are intended for use as retirement savings accounts; as such, limited contributions can be made to them throughout the tax year.
 Funds within a Roth IRA are held by a custodian (usually a bank or broker), and tax-free withdrawls can then be made from the account once the contributor reaches 59½ years old, as long as the account has been active for five years or more.
 Money contributed to a Roth IRA account must be derived from income resulting for work.
 Thus, only those who work for a living may contribute to a Roth IRA account.

 Roth IRA Advantages and Disadvantages